 Phase 1 of this masterplan, the Brackett Reading Room Renovation was implemented.
 Ten offices and one administrative assistance and waiting area reach around the perimeter of the space, each with access to natural light and views to the landscape.
 The offices were carefully placed to allow natural light into the reading room space.
 Additionally, a new conference room was implemented.
 The infrastructure is capable of changing as technology advances and evolves.

-Location: Wellesley, MA
+Location: Wellesley, Massachusetts

 Size: 27,000sf Masterplan; Phase 1 (built): 3,700sf